industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 In your IEM open the SIMATIC S7 Connector and launch the configurator.

-This configuartion done centraly at IEM
+This configuration done centrally at IEM

 Add a data source: